-- Move the seat as far back as it will go before securing the forward-facing child restraint.
-Move the seat upward or the seatback to an upright position, if needed, to get a tight installation of the child restraint. - When the passenger sensing system has turned off the front outboard passenger frontal airbag, the OFF indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
-See Passenger Airbag Status Indicator
+Move the seat as far back as it will go before securing the forward-facing child restraint.
+Move the seat upward or the seatback to an upright position, if needed, to get a tight installation of the child restraint.
+There must be finger clearance between the push button and the child restraint.

-⇒ 88.
+When the passenger sensing system has turned off the front outboard passenger frontal airbag, the OFF indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
+See Passenger Airbag Status Indicator \$88.

-- 2. Put the child restraint on the seat.

-- Pick up the latch plate and run the lap and shoulder portions of the vehicle seat belt through or around the restraint.
+- 2. Put the child restraint on the seat. - Pick up the latch plate and run the lap and shoulder portions of the vehicle seat belt through or around the restraint.
 Ensure the seat belt webbing is routed as direct as possible and is not caught on seat handles or plastic trim.
 The child restraint instructions will show you how.